Palolo875/BrainBloom-297/replit.md

 ## Configuration
 - **Development Server**: Runs on port 5000 with 0.0.0.0 binding for Replit
-- **Next.js Config**: Configured to ignore build errors, unoptimized images, and allow all hosts for iframe embedding
+- **Next.js Config**: Secure headers, unoptimized images, and proper Content-Security-Policy for iframe embedding
 - **Deployment**: Configured for autoscale deployment with build and start scripts

 ## Development Workflow